javierdelapuente/paas-charm/docs/reference/index.rst

 12-factor framework support in the products.
 The reference pages provide technical descriptions of the extensions so you can understand their configuration and operation.
-The pages detail the project files, requirements, and information about specific topics such as proxies, background tasks, and secrets.
+The pages detail the project files, requirements, and information about specific topics such as environment variables, proxies, background tasks, and secrets.

 .. list-table::
   :header-rows: 1